A full characterization of invariant embeddability of unimodular planar graphs: Unimodular combinatorial embeddings of URPG's

 \subsection{Infinite blocks with special vertices}

 For an infinite block $G_a$ the role of the distinguished combinatorial face will be played by the ``infinite face'' of $G_a$.
-We will not define the infinite face, only what it means for vertices to be along the infinite face.
-We will then make sure that $\acc(G_a,\pi^{G_a})=1$ and all of $\Cut_{\infty}(G_a)$ is along the infinite face.
+We will not define the infinite face, but rather say that a point ``sees infinity''.
+We will then make sure that $\acc(G_a,\pi^{G_a})=1$ and all of $\Cut_{\infty}(G_a)$ can see infinity.